MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # History
 2020-12-13
 - Initial upload for the Raptor F22 orig and mod for the TopGun version - including weight, yaw and lift,

 - TO DO f22 need to tweak roll settings for Top Gun style.

-- Initial upload for the F16 and starwars-x-wing and TopGun versions with reduced weight.

-# How do I compare changes?

-Using VsCode is an easy way and this will allow you to contribute to GitHub as well.

-- TO DO f22 need to tweak roll settings for Top Gun style.